Mansur-Mustafin/LDTS-berzerk/docs/README.md

 > > It’s always the same process to add a new feature: create model, view and controller for that
 >
 &nbsp;
+&nbsp;

-> **CHANGING GAME STATE** </br>
+### CHANGING GAME STATE </br>
 >
 > ### Problem in Context
-> > When creating different types of menus and trying to change between them and the game we realized that our application had various states and we needed to easily switch between them.
+> > When creating different types of menus and trying to change between them and the game we realized that our application had various states and we needed to easily switch between them
 >
 > ### Pattern
 > > The best solution to this problem is applying the State Pattern.
-With this pattern we can separate the states in individual classes and change its behavior depending on its internal state. </br>
+With this pattern we can separate the states in individual classes and change its behavior depending on its internal state </br>
 >
 > ### Implementation
 > > The following figure shows how we implemented this pattern: </br>